Please add keywords into the search field and adjust the filters to see relevant results.

 She also has experience from several environmental NGOs, working on circular economy projects in collaboration with businesses, civil society and academia, and international development projects and humanitarian work.
 Astrid holds a Master’s in International Environmental Studies from the Norwegian University of Life Sciences.

-Prior to joining C40, Aura worked with Climate Compatible Growth (CCG) to collect data and build a country-based model for energy transition.
-This project was in collaboration with the Energy Transition Council for COP27.
-Similarly, she collaborated on the production of the Raindance Film Festival for three consecutive editions.
+Before joining C40, she worked with Climate Compatible Growth (CCG) to collect data and build a country-based model for energy transition.
+This project, in collaboration with the Energy Transition Council for COP27, focused on advancing energy transition strategies.
+In addition, she contributed to the production of the Raindance Film Festival for three consecutive editions.

-Aura holds an MSc in Environmental Technology, specialising in urban sustainable environments, from Imperial College London.
-She also holds a BA in International Relations from King’s College London.
+Originally from Mexico, Aura holds an MSc in Environmental Technology, with a focus on urban sustainable environments, from Imperial College London.
+Additionally, she holds a BA in International Relations from King’s College London.

-Aura is fluent in Spanish, French and English.
+She is fluent in Spanish, French, and English.

 As a Technical Adviser, Bandish supports C40’s work in South and West Asian cities, specifically implementing high-impact actions decarbonising the energy and building sector.